Owner, Yoga Teacher and Therapist

 Fleur van Hille

 Since childhood music and movement have been Fleur's major passions.
-And so, it wasn’t a surprise that she became a professional dancer.
+It wasn’t a surprise when she became a professional dancer.
 Throughout her studies she became drawn to Eastern philosophy and way of life, leading her to India where she followed a yoga teacher training course in 2009.

 This yoga experience greatly affected her being and mind, helping her to focus and find inner peace, realizing it was a great way to counterbalance her hectic lifestyle as a dancer.
 As she returned to Amsterdam she followed a one-year course of Ayurvedic Nutrition while at the same time taking classes at Svaha Yoga Shala where yoga is being done to music.
 The adding of a musical layer to the practice offered her a more intense experience, a sense of wholeness.
 She continued to deepen her knowledge via a one-year yoga teacher training course at this shala, where she also currently teaches.